-Inbound begins on Saturday, August 22, 2015 with Check-in and Move-in from 9am - 12pm.
+Inbound begins on Saturday, August 19, 2017 with Check-in and Move-in from 8am - 12pm.
 There will be Peer Leaders stationed at each residence hall to assist with move-in and to point you wherever you need to go.
-The Resident Assistance (RAs) will also be available as you get settled into your room.
+The Resident Assistants (RAs) will also be available as you get settled into your room.
 All Inboundees and their families are invited to the President’s Picnic on the Quad from 11:30am – 1:30pm.
-At approximately 2 pm, Inboundees and their families will meet in Rosenberger Auditorium as we welcome our participants and say goodbye to the families.
-Then the students and their families will have time to run any last minute errands before the students will need to return to Rosenberger Auditorium at 3pm.
-Once in the Auditorium the Inbound program will officially begin and the students will be sorted into their retreat groups.
+At approximately 2 pm, New Eagles will have a chance to say one last goodbye to families and friends, and then the Inbound fun starts!

-A typical retreat group includes 10 first-year students, 2 Peer Leaders, and 1 faculty/staff Advisor.
+A typical retreat group includes 10 first-year students, 2 Peer Leaders, and 1 Staff/Faculty Ambassador.

 This year there are 17 different retreat themes ranging from Biking and Hiking to Dance and Theatre.
 When you register online, you will be asked to list your top 5 preferences.
 We will do our very best to fit each participant into one of their top 3 choices (but we cannot make any guarantees).
 We do NOT fill spots on a first-come, first-serve basis because we want all participants to enjoy what they’re doing, no matter when they learn about Inbound and find time to register.
 Visit our “Retreat Opportunities” page for retreat descriptions.